 Both offset and redraw accounts can lower interest payable.
 While this doesn't necessarily change repayment amounts, it could shorten the length of your loan and save thousands in interest over the years.

-Lenders generally prefer this option than falling behind on your mortgage, so it's best to get on the front foot here.
+Lenders generally prefer this option to falling behind on your mortgage, so it's best to get on the front foot here.
 Many lenders will allow you to switch to interest-only up to five years, and you might be able to extend for a further five.
-Be aware however that your repayments will be higher at the end because the principal has been condensed into a shorter timeframe.
+Be aware, however, that your repayments will be higher at the end because the principal has been condensed into a shorter timeframe.
 This is effectively 'kicking the can down the road'.

 5. Examine your spending